practicalli/clojure/explaining-macros.md

 When a function is just fine
 its only used in this project
-where you want it to be composable (macros are not composable, eg (apply my-macro data) does not work - `apply and` is a good example here) you dont have time to learn the macro syntax properly and you dont want to write a bad macro your macro doest do anything you cant do with a function.
+where you want it to be composable (macros are not composable, eg (apply my-macro data) does not work - `apply and` is a good example here) you don't have time to learn the macro syntax properly and you don't want to write a bad macro your macro doest do anything you cant do with a function.
 -->